Top arrow pointing up

 BELLA HTW default configuration of target area and diagnostics.

 The BELLA HTW Laser is a Ti:sapphire CPA laser providing laser pulses in the primary arm at 50 TW-level peak power with a repetition rate of 5 Hz.
 A secondary laser arm provides 10 TW-level peak power at 5 Hz and is available in the same target chamber for multi-beam experiments.
 It was designed, built and installed by LBNL staff, using a Coherent front end and Thales pump laser.
-Implementation of contrast cleaning is in progress, please contact facility for status.

 The laser consists of a front end system that outputs ~2mJ/pulse (uncompressed) at 1kHz, followed by three final amplifiers that operate at the final 5 Hz repetition rate.
 The final uncompressed pulse energy is 4 J in the primary arm and 1 J in the secondary arm.
 These are sent to grating-based optical compressors producing compressed pulses which can be as short as 40 femtoseconds of >2 J and > 0.5 J respectively.